gzsrahman/comp334_algorithmic_bias/readme.md

 4. Navigate to the project repo in terminal and run `python -m venv venv`.

-5. Run `source venv/bin/activate`
+5. Run `source venv/bin/activate`.

-6. Run `pip install -r requirements.txt`
+6. Run `pip install -r requirements.txt`.

-7. Open the Jupyter Notebook in your manner of choice, select the virtual environment `venv` as the kernel, and run the cells as you wish.
-Note that I have chosen to do so through VSCode, although this part may look different on your end.
+7. Open the Jupyter Notebook in your manner of choice, select the virtual environment `venv` as the kernel.

+8. Modify the `data_path` variable in the notebook according to the location of the dataset on your machine.

+9. Run the cells as you wish.
+We did so using VSCode although this may look different and require some configuring on your end.